AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/development-guidelines.md

 ## Monitoring and Debugging {#monitoring-and-debugging}

+## No Overloading Development Environments {#overloading-dev-envs}

+Production environments are sized higher to ensure stable operation, while Stage environments are sized like Production environments to ensure realistic testing under production conditions.

+Dev environments and Rapid Dev environments should be limited to development, error analysis, and functional tests, and are not designed to process high workloads, nor large amounts of content.

+As an example, changing an index definition on a large content repository on a Dev environment can result in re-indexing resulting in too much processing.
+Tests that require substantial content should be run on Stage environments.

 ### Logs {#logs}

 For local development, logs entries are written to local files in the `/crx-quickstart/logs` folder.